 - Exceptional levels of honesty and integrity

-Up to now people with Asperger Syndrome have often struggled to get work because they often make poor interviewees but as a result of the efforts of Specialisterne and the trail blazing global initiative of SAP more and more employers are seeing the strengths listed above which significantly outweigh any difficulties in the areas of social skills.
+Up to now, people with Asperger Syndrome have often struggled to get work because they often make poor interviewees but as a result of the efforts of Specialisterne and the trailblazing global initiative of SAP more and more employers are seeing the strengths listed above which significantly outweigh any difficulties in the areas of social skills.

 It was fascinating to hear Kristan outline SAP’s experiences of the programme to date which have been exceptionally positive.
-SAP are committed to having 1% of their workforce made up of employees with Asperger Syndrome or Autism.
-Their reason for committing to this is not just driven by a strong CSR ethos but rather because they see employees with Asperger’s helping the company differentiating itself from their competitors through the consistent implementation of the qualities listed above.
+SAP is committed to having 1% of their workforce made up of employees with Asperger Syndrome or Autism.
+Their reason for committing to this is not just driven by a strong CSR ethos but rather because they see employees with Asperger’s helping the company differentiate itself from their competitors through the consistent implementation of the qualities listed above.

 Peter Brabazon listed out the types of position that might suit a person with Asperger’s syndrome.
 These would include but not be limited the following: Software Engineer, Software Tester, Validation Engineer, QC roles, etc. In the first instance, Peter explained that Specialisterne hopes to place at least one person with Asperger’s with each of the major employers in Galway.
 To that effect, he has had several very promising initial meetings with several companies and is hopeful that many of these will agree to employ at least one person with Asperger’s in the first instance.